Updated: Sep 22

 International Klein Blue

 It feels appropriate to end by talking about the artist most associated with the color blue in history, Yves Klein.
-The French conceptional artist became obsessed with the color as a way of capturing the sky’s vast expanse.
+The French conceptional artist became obsessed with color as a way of capturing the sky’s vast expanse.
 In 1947 he began creating the first of over 200 blue monochrome paintings, spraying them with various shades of blue, specifically starting with ultramarine.

 “Blue is the invisible becoming visible.
 Blue has no dimensions; it is beyond the dimensions of which other colors partake.'